 Today, Brazil produces about one-third of the global soy supply and earns more from soybean exports than from any other commodity.
 Although soybean production is generating much-needed revenue for the Brazilian economy, it is also threatening vast ecoregions considered to be among the most biodiverse in the world.

-Over the past decade Brazil has witnessed a new agricultural frontier open up in an area of the Cerrado known as the Matopiba.
+Over the past two decades Brazil has witnessed a new agricultural frontier open up in an area of the Cerrado known as the MATOPIBA.
 This frontier threatens the remaining natural vegetation, which once covered an area half the size of Europe.
 It includes the headwaters of three South American major river basins (Amazon, São Francisco and Plata) and is home to several indigenous territories and communities who wholly depend on the biome’s natural resources for their survival.

 The Good Growth Solution

-To reduce environmental threats in the agricultural frontier and to promote sustainable soy production, the Good Growth Partnership — in collaboration with the Brazilian Foundation for Sustainable Development (FBDS) and the Brazilian Rural Society (Sociedade Rural Brasileira) — is working with the government of Brazil to identify and encourage soy cultivation in already deforested or degraded lands.
+To reduce environmental threats in the agricultural frontier and to promote sustainable soy production, in its pilot phase, the Good Growth Partnership — in collaboration with the Brazilian Foundation for Sustainable Development (FBDS) — worked with the government of Brazil to identify and encourage soy cultivation in already deforested or degraded lands.

-- Facilitating dialogue between the government, academia, farmers, civil society and the private sector to define a sustainable vision for the development of the Matopiba region.
+- Facilitating dialogue between the government, academia, farmers, civil society and the soy buyers to define a sustainable vision for the development of the MATOPIBA region.

-- Providing technical support to the government for the creation and implementation of safeguards in the Matopiba that protect and enhance land use rights for traditional communities.
+- Providing technical support to the government for the implementation of safeguards in the MATOPIBA that protect and enhance land use rights for traditional communities.

 - Advocating for and encouraging increased compliance with Brazil’s Forest Code, a law requiring landowners to maintain 35 to 80 percent of native vegetation on their property.

-- Implementing a farmer support system that provides and disseminates training on soil management as well as low carbon agricultural practices such as zero tillage and nitrogen fixation among other practices.
+- Implementing a farmer support system that provides and disseminates training on natural capital management as well as low carbon agricultural practices and soy and cattle integration.

-- Trialing innovative techniques and practices for the restoration of degraded and deforested land.
+- Implementing demonstrative areas of innovative techniques and practices for the restoration of degraded land and encourage sustainable land use.

 Balancing Growth with Sustainability in Indonesia’s Palm Oil Sector

 Indonesia is the world’s largest producer of palm oil.
-The country produces more than 30 million tons of palm oil per year, which is found in about half of all packaged products that are sold in supermarkets worldwide.
-In recent decades the sector has become vital to the country’s economy, providing employment and economic opportunities to well over 2 million people and generating over $20 billion in export revenue.
+The country produces more than 45 million tons of palm oil per year, which is found in about half of all packaged products that are sold in supermarkets worldwide.
+In recent decades the sector has become vital to the country’s economy, providing employment and economic opportunities to well over 4 million people and generating $18 billion in export revenue.